 Home to a substantial Tuareg population, Agadez has a history of resistance to foreign interference, especially when it comes to the exploitation of natural resources.
-Several rebellions were stoked by the Tuaregs' broad exclusion from uranium mining in Arlit in the 1990s and again in the first decade of the 2000s.
-Recent attempts by Niger's government to formalize small-scale gold mining have already caused considerable tensions, which the arrival of Russian companies would likely exacerbate.
+Several rebellions were stoked by the Tuaregs' broad exclusion from uranium mining in Arlit in the 1990s and again in the first decade of the 2000s.219 Recent attempts by Niger's government to formalize small-scale gold mining have already caused considerable tensions,220 which the arrival of Russian companies would likely exacerbate.
 Existing human rights violations by Russian and Malian forces in northern Mali against the Tuareg population run a substantial risk of further heightening tensions in Agadez.

 Multiple interviewees suggest that Russia's broader strategic interest in Niger probably extend beyond gold mining; they believe that Russia's presence is also motivated by the country's uranium reserves, which had until now been mainly invested in by France.
-In June, the Nigerien government withdrew French state-owned company Orano's licence to exploit the Imouraren uranium deposit, one of the largest uranium reserves in the world.
-Nigerien authorities also took operational control of the Somair mine in December 2024, Orano's only active uranium mine in the country, which has been a cornerstone of the company's operations for decades.
-At the same time, Niger's mining minister, Ousmane Abarchi, called on Russia to invest in Niger's uranium and other extractive industries.
-Some reports suggest that Russia is actively seeking to take over France's uranium assets in Niger.
-According to the Critical Threats Project, the Kremlin has a 'continent-wide strategy to dominate the nuclear energy market and increase leverage over countries that aim to cut Russian energy purchases'.
-Notably, Russia has agreed to construct several nuclear power plants in Africa, including one in Mali and one in Burkina Faso.
+In June, the Nigerien government withdrew French state-owned company Orano's licence to exploit the Imouraren uranium deposit, one of the largest uranium reserves in the world.221 Nigerien authorities also took operational control of the Somair mine in December 2024, Orano's only active uranium mine in the country, which has been a cornerstone of the company's operations for decades.222 At the same time, Niger's mining minister, Ousmane Abarchi, called on Russia to invest in Niger's uranium and other extractive industries.223 Some reports suggest that Russia is actively seeking to take over France's uranium assets in Niger.224 According to the Critical Threats Project, the Kremlin has a 'continent-wide strategy to dominate the nuclear energy market and increase leverage over countries that aim to cut Russian energy purchases'.225 Notably, Russia has agreed to construct several nuclear power plants in Africa, including one in Mali and one in Burkina Faso.226 he post-Prigozhin phase has been marked by a greater degree of confidence and directness on the part of the Russian state towards Africa, as shown by the new Russian presence in Burkina Faso, Niger and Chad.
+However, Wagner's legacy remains useful to Russia, despite the taint of Prigozhin's mutiny.